Its easy for patients and caregivers to learn how to perform a subcutaneous, or “under-the-skin” injection.

 Be careful not to touch the needle or allow it to touch anything else.

-Step 4: Inject the medication
+Step 4: Inject the medicine

 - Pinch a fold of skin at the injection site.